-- Use the basic concepts and techniques of the numbers, Highest common factor and Least common multiple. - Apply the concept of decimal fraction and problems on ages. - Apply the concept of time, work, distance, calender and clock. - Acquire skills in simple interest, compound interest and elementary algebra. - Be exposed to concepts and properties of polynomial and quadratic equations.
+- Understand the basic concepts and techniques of the numbers, Highest common factor and Least common multiple. - Apply the concept of decimal fraction and problems on ages. - Understand and apply the concept of time, work, distance, calendar and clock. - Acquire skills in simple interest, compound interest and elementary algebra. - Be exposed to concepts and properties of polynomial and quadratic equations.